nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - No UserAgent in proxy logs.md

 1. RiskIQ
 1. Domain Categorisation in Websense/Bluecoat/Netskope/Forcepoint
 1. Whois - 🚩 if the domain was recently created
-1. PassiveDNS - 🚩 if  the domain name shows parking behaviour
+1. PassiveDNS - 🚩 if  the domain name shows parking behavior

 ### Pivot on the domain name in the logs

 Pivot on the domain name in our proxy logs:
-1. How many clients did connect to it?  🚩 if there are less than 0.01% of the fleet
+1. How many clients did connect to it?  🚩 if there is less than 0.01% of the fleet
-1. How many requests and bytes were sent per client and per day?  🚩 if there is one client sending more than X hits per day (X being a reasonable value for beaconing activities, like one request every 3 minutes) or uploading more than Y bytes
+1. How many requests and bytes were sent per client and day?  🚩 if one client is sending more than X hits per day (X being a reasonable value for beaconing activities, like one request every 3 minutes) or uploading more than Y bytes
 1. What are the median values of `bytes_in` and `bytes_out` of the HTTP request?
 1. Is there any other suspicious User-Agent for this domain?
 1. Any IDS alert linked to the IP address/domain names.

-### Investigate on the endpoint
+### Investigate the endpoint

 On the endpoint that made the request:
 1. **Identify the usual users of this host** from Active Directory logs (Kerberos tickets from this host) and local endpoint logs (4624)